 The COVID-19 crisis has highlighted the importance of having an online presence to sell goods and services.
 To address this need, Digital Main Street is collaborating with Google, Shopify, Mastercard and Microsoft to build and optimize online stores for small independent businesses and artists.
 Sign up for a free online store!

 The Centre For Workforce Development has prepared a Guide To Pandemic Preparedness For Businesses.
 This guide is intended for employers and business leaders who want to modify their business plan to accommodate for the realities of the COVID-19 pandemic.
 There are two step-by-step guides; in part one, employers are given the steps, strategies and tools involved in creating a business recovery and continuity plan.
 In part two, the focus is on adapting your workplace, business practices and policies to mitigate infection and transmission risks to ensure your organization is safe and accounts for pandemic-related risks.

 FedDev Ontario is delivering funding through the RRRF in southern Ontario.

 1. Regional Economy: This stream supports provides $213 million in support to southern Ontario SMEs that do not qualify for, or have been declined for, current Government of Canada COVID-19 relief measures.
 Please visit the FedDev Ontario website for more information or to apply under this stream.

-Taxable benefit provides $2,000 a month for up to four months for workers who lose their income as a result of the COVID-19 pandemic Apply here.
+Even though the CERB has ended, the CRA is continuing to accept and process retroactive applications until December 2, 2020.
+This taxable benefit provides $2,000 a month for up to four months for workers who lose their income as a result of the COVID-19 pandemic.
+More information.